Category Archives: success story

 CBP Vacates Expedited Removal Order + Rescinds INA 212(a)(6)(C)(i) Charge = A True Success Story

-Within 5 months, the U.S. Customs & Border Protection (CBP) in San Francisco, CA vacated its Expedited Removal Order (ERO) and rescinded its INA 212(a)(6)(C)(i) inadmissibility finding against my client, upon receiving our Motion to Reconsider the adverse decisions.
+Within 5 months, the U.S. Customs & Border Protection (CBP) vacated its Expedited Removal Order (ERO) and INA 212(a)(6)(C)(i) inadmissibility finding against my client, upon receiving our Motion to Reconsider.
+The CBP agreed he should not have been charged as inadmissible under INA 212(a)(7)(A)(i)(I) (intended immigrant without proper immigrant visa) and barred for 5 years from the United States, pursuant to INA 212(a)(9)(A)(i).

 Refusal of H-1B Admission to the United States Despite the Presentation of Valid Travel Documents and No Prior Violation of Nonimmigrant Status

-My client presented his valid Canadian passport and Form I-797, Approval Notice for H-1B petition, when he requested admission in H-1B nonimmigrant status.
-He was, however, placed in secondary inspection at the San Francisco International Airport for further questioning.
-Upon determining that the true purpose of his request for admission was unclear, the CBP issued the Expedited Removal Order under (7)(A)(i) and included the lifetime bar under (6)(C)(i) as an additional inadmissibility ground.
+At the U.S. port of entry, my client presented his valid Canadian passport and Form I-797, Approval Notice for H-1B petition, when he requested admission in H-1B status.
+He was, however, placed in secondary inspection for further questioning.
+Upon determining the true purpose of his request for admission was unclear, the CBP issued the Expedited Removal Order under (7)(A)(i) and included the additional inadmissibility ground, (6)(C)(i).
 The CBP did not give him the option of withdrawing his application for admission to the United States.

-The Record of Sworn Statement (Form I-867A and Form I-831) indicated my client had good-faith intent to resume his employment at the H-1B petitioner, even though he had quit his position prior to his departure from the United States.
-The Form I-797A, Approval Notice for the H-1B petition was still valid and was not withdrawn by the petitioner or revoked by USCIS.
+The Record of Sworn Statement indicated my client had good-faith intent to resume his employment at the H-1B petitioner, even though he had quit his position prior to departing the U.S. The Form I-797A, Approval Notice for the H-1B petition was still valid and was not withdrawn by the petitioner or revoked by USCIS.

 Facts and Arguments Supporting Reconsideration of Inadmissibility Findings